-School Prospectus 2022-2023

-Our Vision

-"Do whatever He tells you"

-We are the many hearts that follow Jesus, the one accord.
+School Prospectus 2023-2024 Our Vision "Do whatever He tells you" We are the many hearts that follow Jesus, the one accord.
 "Through the strength of God's love and the power of prayer we are guided to do whatever He tells us.
 Many hearts, one accord, growing and learning together for life to build the kingdom of God."

-(School Mission Statement)

-General Information

-Address: Our Lady of Grace Catholic Academy

-Woodland Street

-Biddulph

-Stoke on Trent Staffordshire ST8 6LW

-Telephone: (01782) 512644

-E-mail office@olognewman.co.uk

-Web Site: www.ourladyofgracercacademy.co.uk

-Principal Mrs S Rathbone

-Chair of Committee

-Mr. Simon Edge

-Our Lady of Grace Catholic Academy is a co-educational school, which caters for children between the ages of 3+ and 11+.
+(School Mission Statement) General Information Address: Our Lady of Grace Catholic Academy Woodland Street Biddulph Stoke on Trent Staffordshire ST8 6LW Telephone: E-mail Web Site: (01782) 512644 office@olognewman.co.uk www.ourladyofgracercacademy.co.uk Principal Mrs S Rathbone Chair of Committee Mr. Andrew Connell Our Lady of Grace Catholic Academy is a co-educational school, which caters for children between the ages of 3+ and 11+.
 The academy forms part of a Multi Academy Corporation known as 'The Newman Catholic Collegiate'.
 This is a collaboration of nine academies under one company, in line with a structure agreed between the Department for Education and the Archdiocese of Birmingham.
 Each academy has its own Academy Committee, which replaced the former Governing Body.
 The Collegiate is governed by a Board of Directors, who have a strategic role, determining policy and allocated resources over the entire collegiate.
-The Collegiate exists to promote a collaborative and supportive ethos amongst the schools

-The Academy committee comprises of Foundation governors, appointed by the Archdiocese, staff governors (teaching and ancillary) and a parent governor.
-Day-to-day leadership and management of the school is delegated to the Principal who is responsible for ensuring that the religious character of the school is maintained, developed and enhanced through a high quality curriculum, whilst securing commitment to the vision of the school in accordance with all school policies.
+The Collegiate exists to promote a collaborative and supportive ethos amongst the schools The Academy committee comprises of Foundation governors, appointed by the Archdiocese, staff governors (teaching and ancillary) and a parent governor.
+Dayto-day leadership and management of the school is delegated to the Principal who is responsible for ensuring that the religious character of the school is maintained, developed and enhanced through a high quality curriculum, whilst securing commitment to the vision of the school in accordance with all school policies.
 Our Lady of Grace is committed to safeguarding and promoting the welfare of children and young people and expect all staff to share this commitment.
 An enhanced DBS check is required for all adults in school.
 The designated person responsible for Child Protection is Mrs Rathbone.
 In her absence any concerns should be reported directly to Mr Hodgson or Mrs Scarlett.

-The Aims of the school

-Our Lady of Grace Catholic strives to provide a happy, secure and caring environment which fosters love and acknowledgement of Christ's presence as central to personal, social and academic experiences and achievements.
+The Aims of the school Our Lady of Grace Catholic strives to provide a happy, secure and caring environment which fosters love and acknowledgement of Christ's presence as central to personal, social and academic experiences and achievements.
 Through daily collective worship, liturgy and religious education we aim to develop and nuture children's understanding and commitment to the Catholic faith, whilst also encouraging the practice of the faith on a regular basis.
 Our ministry is well-supported by links with the parish community of English Martyr's Catholic Church.
 Catechists from the parish are actively involved in sacramental preparation, Masses and Liturgical celebrations in school.
 It is through the successful integration of our Catholic ethos and high quality learning and teaching experiences that we endeavour to enable every child to achieve their God given potential in all areas of the curriculum and school life.
 Fundamental to this philosophy is our desire to help children to value themselves as individuals, whilst recognising their responsibilities within the school and parish community and wider world.
 Our School Prayer

-Lord, bless our school,

-so that working together, praying and playing

-together

-We may learn to serve you and one another.

-Amen